-Overview: After breakfast, we continue to explore the Pink City with an excursion to Amber Fort, situated just outside the city, where we ride on elephant to the top of the hill on which the fort is situated.
+Overview: After breakfast, we continue to explore the Pink City with our on an excursion to Amber Fort, situated just outside the city, where we ride on elephant to the top of the hill on which the fort is situated.
 The Fort Palace of Amber was the Kachhawahas citadel until 1727, when their capital moved to Jaipur.
 Successive rulers continued to come here on important occasions to seek the blessings of the family deity, Shila Devi.
 The citadel was established in 1592 by Man Singh I on the remains of an old 11th-century fort, but the various buildings added by Jai Singh I (r.
 1621-67) is what constitutes its magnificent centrepiece.

 We have an afternoon sightseeing tour of the City Palace in the heart of Jaipur, known for its blend of Rajasthani and Mughal architecture.
 Not far away is the Central Museum.
 Occupying the Heart of Jai Singh II’s city, the City Palace has been home to the rulers of Jaipur since the first half of the 18th century.
 The sprawling complex is a superb blend of Rajput and Mughal architecture, with open, airy Mughal-style public buildings leading to private apartments.
 Today, part of the complex is open to the public as the Maharaja Sawai Man Singh II Museum, popularly known as the City Palace Museum.
 Its treasures, which include miniature paintings, manuscripts, Mughal carpets, musical instruments, royal costumes, and weaponry, provide a splendid introduction to Jaipur’s princely past, and its fascinating arts and crafts.